JingweiQu/EAGM/README.md

 This repository is the implementation of the paper:

 Jingwei Qu, Haibin Ling, Chenrui Zhang, Xiaoqing Lyu, and Zhi Tang.
-Adaptive Edge Attention for Graph Matching with Outliers.
+Adaptive Edge Attention for Graph Matching with Outliers. *(IJCAI 2021)*

 It contains the training and evaluation procedures for the three benchmarks in the paper:
 * Pascal VOC with Berkeley annotations